School-of-Rust/school-of-rust/content/resources/_index.md

 streams.
 These are often videos of him developing entire crates or systems, and walking the viewer through it every step of the way and answering questions.

+- [Let's Get Rusty](https://www.youtube.com/channel/UCSp-OaMpsO8K0KkOqyBl7_w) is a YouTube channel with many videos demonstrating various features of Rust and how to code idiomatically.

 ### Conferences

 - [RustConf](https://rustconf.com/) is an annual conference for Rust held in Portland.